 To narrow down a shortlist of potential Munich-based software development partners, consider the following factors:

 Not every software development agency offers the same tech stack and strengths.
-Some are web specialists (but can be again filtered on languages and frameworks/libraries they have most experience and skills in), some cloud native specialists, other native mobile app specialists.
+Some are web specialists (but can be again filtered on languages and frameworks/libraries they have the most experience and skills in), some cloud-native specialists, other native mobile app specialists.
 Others will be particularly strong in design and UX but less so in more complex technology solutions and architectures.

 Do you need database experts?
 Is your product being built to scale?
 Do you need AI expertise?